 So we decided to pay 2500/= per head to the food and accommodation.

-Waving good bye to Meemure, we came to the Hunnasgiriya by van.
-Even though Navarathne uncle pay drivers charges, we gave a driver a tip as an appreciation.
+Waving goodbye to Meemure, we came to the Hunnasgiriya by van.
+Even though Navarathne uncle pays driver charges, we gave a driver a tip as an appreciation.

-We got a crowded Mahiyanganaya bus from Hunnasgiriya to come Kandy.
+We got a crowded Mahiyanganaya bus from Hunnasgiriya to come to Kandy.

-We arrived Kandy by 1.30pm and had lunch there from the same restaurant we had breakfast on first day.
-After having the Lunch, we got the train at 3.30pm and arrived the Fort Station around 7.00pm.
+We arrived at Kandy by 1.30 pm and had lunch there from the same restaurant we had breakfast on the first day.
+After having lunch, we got the train at 3.30 pm and arrived at Fort Station around 7.00 pm.

-It was a remarkable journey we had to enjoy the true beauty of the Mother Nature.
+It was a remarkable journey we had to enjoy the true beauty of Mother Nature.

-Since Meemure is one of hidden treasure of Sri Lanka,
+Since Meemure is one of the hidden treasure of Sri Lanka,